leslie-heinzen/cli-summary-for-ynab/README.md

 # CLI Summary for YNAB

-Get an overview of your YNAB budget information straight from your terminal.
+Get an overview of your YNAB budget information straight from the command line.

 <img width="375" alt="image" src="https://user-images.githubusercontent.com/18588917/148914272-3277b193-43aa-4387-bc86-e1a5b88d56ff.png">